pfheatwole/thesis/source/state_dynamics.rst

 but they can experience an issue known as *Gimbal lock* which prevents their use in situations where the aircraft rotates to extreme angles.
-Although the limitations of the paraglider aerodynamics make it unlikely for the simulator to create situations in which the glider is facing straight up or straight down, the state models in this project chose quaternions for peace of mind and a minor improvement in computational efficiency.
+Although the limitations of the paraglider aerodynamics make it unlikely for the simulator to encounter situations in which the glider is facing straight up or straight down, quaternions provide peace of mind and a minor improvement in computational efficiency.

 ..
 My implementations use the Hamilton convention (:cite:`sola2017QuaternionKinematicsErrorstate`, Tab:2).